IntroPhylogenomics/GeneTreeInference/UsingDistributions.md

-# Using Distributions in RevBayes
+# Drawing Values From Distributions in RevBayes

 To draw a random number from a particular binomial distribution, we use this syntax like this